jphall663/gwsb_caio/README.md

 *Check: Confirm Mermaid triplets match the original first cluster triplets.*

-## Basics on Handling Cheating and Plagarism
+## Basics on Handling Cheating and Plagiarism

 ### Have an AI policy in the class syllabus.
 * Here are links to example syllabus policies from [Georgetown](https://cndls.georgetown.edu/resources/syllabus-policies/ai-and-homework-support/),